 Into cycling?
 The bike trail from Wollongong to Thirroul is another attraction.

-30km from Wollongong lies Kiama, a real gem on the New South Wales coast.
+About 30km south of Wollongong lies Kiama, a real gem on the south coast of New South Wales.

-The main attraction of Kiama is the natural blow hole which keeps blowing high depending up on the tides.
-Also, there is a light house located next to it.
+The main attraction of Kiama is the natural blowhole which keeps blowing high depending upon the tides.
+Also, there is a lighthouse located just a short walk away.

-Kiama is quite a busy area – the beautiful beach and the coastal walk are the reason why.
+Kiama is quite a busy area – the beautiful beaches and the coastal walk are the reason why.

 If you’re planning on making Kiama a day trip from Sydney, we recommend driving though so you can get out to the best spots and back in time for dinner.

-There are regular trains departing from Sydney, or you can drive up as well.
+There are regular trains departing from Sydney, or you can drive north as well.
 Both will take approximately 2:30 – 3 hours and make for a long day trip.

 What To Do In Newcastle

-If you decide to drive, The Entrance is a nice pit stop along the way where you can have a cup of coffee or brunch at the wharf.
+If you decide to drive, The Entrance is a nice pit stop along the way where you’ll find you can have a cup of coffee or brunch at the wharf.

 Newcastle is famous for its beers, beaches & food scene, so make sure you set some time aside to hit up places like Merriweather Beach and try some fish and chips!

-BlackButt Reserve is a nature park which has a lot of wildlife and a few picnic areas.
+Blackbutt Reserve is a nature park that has a lot of wildlife and a few picnic areas.
 A great spot to hit in case the waves are too rough at the beach.

 There is no entry fee, and you get to see peacocks & kangaroos roaming freely.